3. Candidate Relaxation

 a relaxation ranking is generated

-This stage refines the single-point screening results by allowing full geometry optimization.
+This stage refines the single-point screening results by allowing full geometry optimization with the selected machine-learning interatomic potential backend.

 Inputs